 More information about independent review by the INWO (opens in new window).

 Other organisations who can receive whistleblowing complaints about NHS services in Scotland are noted below.

 Healthcare Improvement Scotland

-HIS is an independent organisation responsible for responding to concerns raised by NHS Scotland employees (or referred by another organisation) about the quality or safety of patient care delivered by NHS services.
-Details on their process for handling whistleblowing concerns are available on the Healthcare Improvement Scotland website.
+HIS is responsible for responding to concerns raised by NHS Scotland employees (or referred by another organisation) about the quality or safety of patient care delivered by NHS services.
+Unlike the INWO, they can look into concerns raised anonymously with them.
+Details on their process for handling whistleblowing concerns are available on the Healthcare Improvement Scotland website (opens in new window).

 Concerns about a medical professional, such as a doctor, nurse, dentist or pharmacist can be raised with the relevant regulator.
 Each regulator’s website will have info about their process.